 If the contractor is buying food stocks as principal, the retention of any discount should be of no consequence.
 Essentially, any discount retained by the contractor, whether in whole or in part, will represent or increase the contractor’s profit on the sale of the goods concerned.
 Where those goods are then sold to a client, the consideration will be taken to be the actual amount paid by the client.

 If the contractor is buying food stocks on behalf of the client as agent the discounts would be expected to be passed back to the client.
 If there is provision within the contract for the contractor to retain the discount it is further consideration for the management service and subject to VAT at the standard rate.

 Payments, described as discounts, that are received direct from manufacturers or producers, rather than from the wholesaler from which the consumables were purchased, may represent consideration for a supply to the manufacturer/producer, in which case, they will be taxable at the standard rate

 Advance payments may be received by the contract caterer from the client.
 Where they are to form part of the consideration for the contract caterer’s supply they create a tax point for VAT purposes when they are received.
 This can include advance payment of the subsidy due from the client under a principal contract, or an advance of the contract caterer’s management fee under an agency agreement.

-Under an agency agreement the amount received might include an element which is not subject to VAT.
-The contract caterer may therefore need to agree with Customs the basis on which the VAT liability is to be calculated in such circumstances.
+Under an agency agreement, the amount received might include an element which is not subject to VAT.
+The contract caterer may, therefore, need to agree with Customs the basis on which the VAT liability is to be calculated in such circumstances.

-Any payments made by clients as a deposit, refundable to the client on termination of the contract, as a ‘float’ to provide cash flow is not consideration for any supply.
+Any payments made by clients as a deposit, refundable to the client on termination of the contract, as a ‘float’ to provide cash flow is not a consideration for any supply.

 (iv) Tax points